Skip to main content

-A psychedelic legalization initiative also failed, but there were a couple of glimmers of hope.
+Three marijuana legalization initiatives and a psychedelic legalization initiative failed.
+But there were a couple of glimmers of hope.

 Drug reform initiatives were on the ballot in several states, and like the Democratic Party nationally, they were generally defeated at the polls.
 All three marijuana legalization initiatives lost, as did a psychedelic legalization initiative.
 And a regressive California sentencing initiative won.
 There were a couple of bright spots though: a medical marijuana initiative won and so did a marijuana labor peace initiative.